Is your baby being affected by Opiates in your pregnancy?

 Methadone treatment for opiates in pregnancy

 Methadone maintenance treatment is the preferred treatment for pregnant women who are addicted to opiates.
-The benefits of methadone maintenance to as a form of opiate addiction treatment to any individual struggling with opiate addiction includes improved treatment retention, decreased illicit drug use, lowered HIV risk behaviors and the potential of a decreased criminal activity and mortality rate.
+The benefits of methadone maintenance to as a form of opiate addiction treatment to any individual struggling with opiate addiction include improved treatment retention, decreased illicit drug use, lowered HIV risk behaviors and the potential of a decreased criminal activity and mortality rate.
 Cleary and the other authors studied neonatal abstinence syndrome when researching the effects of methadone maintenance treatment and discovered the potential outcomes to be higher birth weights, fewer complications during the birthing process, fewer preterm births and reduced neonatal morbidity.

 A study conducted at Magee Hospital here in Pittsburgh examined the nutritional status of opiate using pregnant women who were enrolled in a methadone maintenance facility.
-This article suggests that poor nutrition for this population is typical and attest to factors such as socioeconomic status and mental health contributing to the neglect of proper nutrition.
+This article suggests that poor nutrition for this population is typical and attests to factors such as socioeconomic status and mental health contributing to the neglect of proper nutrition.

 Specifically, this study suggests findings that upon becoming pregnant, women who were being treated via methadone were more likely to be leaner or underweight but also consume more energy from sweets and less from protein sources than nondrug using pregnant women.
-This article supports the lack of proper education regarding nutrition for the pregnant and opiate addicted population in their conclusion that methadone maintained pregnant women have an increased risk for nutrient deficiencies.
+This article supports the lack of proper education regarding nutrition for the pregnant and opiate-addicted population in their conclusion that methadone-maintained pregnant women have an increased risk for nutrient deficiencies.
 Their findings support the need for proper education in collaboration with a dietician or other healthcare professional would be ideal.

 How can counseling help with an addiction to opiates in pregnancy?

 A woman who is experiencing pregnancy in combination with an addiction to opiates in pregnancy would greatly benefit from therapy as part of the teamwork approach that has been proven most effective.
-Opiate addicted mothers have tendency for increased birth anxiety.
+Opiate addicted mothers have a tendency for increased birth anxiety.
 In addition, emotional stress during pregnancy was correlated with negative effects on the outcome of pregnancy as well as the long-term effects of the child’s development and therefore a warm and supportive therapeutic environment would be beneficial for the woman enduring these obstacles within her pregnancy.

 Where can a mom go to get help with an addiction to opiates in pregnancy?

 - POWER – the Pennsylvania Organization for women in early recovery is located in the East End of the city.
-POWER’s mission is to help women reclaim their lives from the disease of addiction to alcohol and other drugs, and to reduce the incidence of addiction in future generations.
+POWER’s mission is to help women reclaim their lives from the disease of addiction to alcohol and other drugs and to reduce the incidence of addiction in future generations.

 - In Pittsburgh’s East End, the Homewood, East Hills, East Liberty, Lincoln-Lemington-Belmar, and Larimer Protection Initiative (HELP) is a comprehensive resident-driven initiative to protect, strengthen, and rebuild targeted East End communities.
 They have an addiction support recovery program.

-- Sojourner House – which is also in the East End of the city is a fifth based group designed help mothers make major steps towards a better life for themselves and their families.
+- Sojourner House – which is also in the East End of the city is a fifth based group designed to help mothers make major steps towards a better life for themselves and their families.

 - If you are interested in a film that sheds light on the recovery process for mothers check out this link.